-Plan and design fancy houses & buildings, multistories commercial complexes, skyscrapers, apartments, schools, government offices, etc. etc.
+Plan and design fancy houses & buildings, multistories, commercial complexes, skyscrapers, apartments, schools, government offices, etc.

 Well, not everyone is the same.
 There are a few who architect a future.

-Farhana is an architect by profession & training, but instead of taking a typical role of architecting a building, she is architecting a future, future of people in Bangladesh.
+Farhana is an architect by profession & training, but instead of taking the typical role of architecting a building, she is architecting a future – a better future for people in Bangladesh.

-Entrepreneurs discuss solving a problem, but there are very few who start on a problem which is common across the globe, especially in developing & underdeveloped regions of the world – finding a clean & hygienic place to attend nature’s call – TOILET.
+Entrepreneurs discuss solving a problem, but very few start on an issue that is common across the globe, especially in developing & underdeveloped regions of the world – finding a clean & hygienic place to attend nature’s call – TOILET.

-If you are a woman, the problem is even more severe, the mother will ask their daughters to drink less water in order to spare the plight of finding a toilet.
+If you are a woman, the problem is even more severe; the mother will ask their daughters to drink less water to spare the plight of finding a toilet.

-Farhana Rashid decided to change this mindset so that her daughter and no other daughter has to go through the same turmoil.
-She decided to start Bhumijo, in Bangladesh – the eighth-most populous country in the world and one of the fastest-growing economies in Asia.
+Farhana Rashid has decided to change this mindset so that her daughter and no other daughter have to go through the same turmoil.
+She decided to start Bhumijo in Bangladesh – the eighth-most populous country in the world and one of the fastest-growing economies in Asia.

-But, like many of the developing and populous countries faces a huge shortage of clean, safe & hygienic toilets.
+But, like many developing and populous countries face a massive shortage of clean, safe & hygienic toilets.

-Farhana Rashid Bhumijo, is into Public Toilets space, providing sanitation services.
-Considering an architect is involved, the company makes sure the toilets are comfortable and convenient for its users.
+Farhana Rashid Bhumijo is into Public Toilets space, providing sanitation services.
+Considering an architect is involved, the company ensures the toilets are comfortable and convenient for its users.

-Here is an edited version/excerpts of our conversation with Farhana.
+Here is an edited version/excerpt of our conversation with Farhana.

 Bhumijo is a Bengali word and it means something that has evolved from Earth.
 So, it is nothing related to the toilet.

-I am an architect by profession and then I did my masters in sustainable urban planning and design.
-The thought of naming the organization ‘Bhumijo’ actually came from that as my profession demands creating something out of the earth; thus the name was a reflection of that.
-Furthermore, it was also about acting responsibly into anything that we do.
+I am an architect by profession, and then did my master’s in sustainable urban planning and design.
+The thought of naming the organization ‘Bhumijo’ came from the fact that my profession demands creating something out of the earth; thus, the name reflected that.
+Furthermore, it was also about acting responsibly in anything that we do.

 Why Toilet, not many start their entrepreneurial journey with Toilet

-The toilet initiative actually started very early on in my life.
-Being a woman, I realized that we did not have good public toilets anywhere.
+The toilet initiative started very early on in my life.
+As a woman, I realized we did not have good public toilets anywhere.
 We all faced this – me, my mother, and so many other girls.

 But we never spoke about it.
-It was as if we are taking it for granted.
-In fact, whenever we went outside it was very common for us to drink less water or if we used to take water while going out we were told not to have too much water and this is a very common story among women.
+It was as if we were taking it for granted.
+Whenever we went outside, it was very common for us to drink less water, or if we used to take water while going out, we were told not to have too much water and this is a prevalent story among women.

-Shortly afterward I came to know that one of my aunts passed away due to recurrent UTI and kidney failure.
-That is when I really decided that I need to work on that and that I cannot give up.
-I kept thinking of an idea that could help solve this problem to create a good maintained and better quality, healthy, and hygienic toilet across the country.
+Shortly afterward, I learned that one of my aunts passed away due to recurrent UTI and kidney failure.
+That is when I decided I needed to work on that and could not give up.
+I kept thinking of an idea to help solve this problem to create a well-maintained, better quality, healthy, and hygienic toilet across the country.

 What was the journey like

-There was this competition called the Urban Innovation Challenge organized by BRAC at the end of 2016.
+There was this competition called the Urban Innovation Challenge which BRAC organized at the end of 2016.
 We submitted our idea and we got the funding.

-Initially, the idea was like we can do it, it can be done – that stage.
-But after getting the seed money we translated our idea into reality.
+Initially, the idea was that we could do it, it can be done – that stage.
+But after getting the seed money, we translated our concept into reality.
 It was a women-only toilet at that time.

-Our services now include design where the public toilet should be and how it should be.
-We also do the planning and designing and how the construction should be and most importantly the operations and maintenance.
-While we operate around 7 public toilets, we have designed over 15 toilets across the country so far.
+Our services now include designing where the public toilet should be and how it should be.
+We also do the planning and designing, how the construction should be, and most importantly, the operations and maintenance.
+While we operate around seven public toilets, we have designed over 15 toilets nationwide.

 So is it like you provide consulting services to others who want to construct a public toilet?

 Yes, we do.
 We do research related to toilets.
 Also, provide architectural and engineering design and support for construction.
-It could be different agencies like the city corporations or government agencies like railway stations or some other private organizations that want to contribute to this sector and also some NGOs.
+It could be different agencies like city corporations, government agencies like railway stations, or other private organizations that want to contribute to this sector and some NGOs.

-Most of the public toilets that we operate are owned by other agencies like city corporations or the ones that we operate in markets are owned by market authorities.
+Most public toilets we operate are owned by other agencies like city corporations or market authorities that own those we use in markets.